GeneMAP-Research/genemap-research.github.io/docs/workflows/gwas/idat-to-vcf.md

   gtc_max_time      = 3.h                         // maximum time each job is allowed to run (h - hours; m - minutes)
   gtc_max_memory    = 3.GB                        // maximum memory each job is allowed to use (GB - gigabyte; MB - megabyte)
 }
 ```

+## Config parameters
 ---

-## Config parameters
-Let's go through each parameter
+Let's go through each parameter one after the other

 `idat_dir`:
-  - The illumina gencall algorithm needs you to provide a folder that contains pairs of gren and red idat files.
+  - The illumina gencall algorithm needs you to provide a folder that contains pairs of gren and red idat files (see example below `034928383`).
-  - You many have multiple folders, each containing a different number of idat pairs.
+  - You many have multiple folders, each containing a different number of idat pairs (example below shows one idat folder containing two pairs of idat files).
-  -
+  - The folders are contained within a folder called `intensities`.
+This is the path we provide to the workflow (the absolute path).
+  - The workflow will grab all the sub-folders containing the idat files and pass them to genecall, hence enabling batch processing.

 ```
 .
 ├── intensities
 │   ├── 034928383
 │   │   ├── file1.grn.idat
 │   │   ├── file1.red.idat
 │   │   ├── file2.grn.idat